drawpile/Drawpile/README.md

 * zlib

 For building just the dedicated server, only QtCore and QtNetwork are required.
+The server also has optional systemd notify and socket activation support.

 It's a good idea to build in a separate directory to keep build files separate from the source tree.